 In terms of vocational training, the Regional Councils for vocational training are consultative and advisory boards for vocational training.
 To that end, they issue opinions and guidelines regarding VT design and programming, they coordinate with the School Council of the region as well as the University Council, they define their participation in the National System of Qualifications and Professional Training (Sistema Nacional de Cualificaciones y Formación Profesional), and they draw up VT's plans.
 With regard to the Higher Artistic Teachings, the Board of Governors for Higher Arts Studies (Consejo Superior de Enseñanzas Artísticas (CSEA)), is an advisory body of the state administration which articulates the participation of the sectors related to the artistic teachings, it advises the Government and proposals are made for the development of the artistic teachings.

-Moreover, the Spanish Service for the Internationalization of Education (SEPIE), dependent from the Ministry of Science, Innovation and Universities, is in charge of the management, dissemination, promotion, and impact studies of the Erasmus Program+ (2014-2020) in the field of Education and Training.
-At the institutional level, the SEPIE collaborates with the regional governments and universities, highlighting its direct link with the Offices of International Relations (ORIs), with which student networks maintain a continuous cooperation.
+Besides, the Spanish Service for the Internationalization of Education (SEPIE), the Ministry of Universities and the Ministry of Foreign Affairs are in charge of the management, dissemination, promotion and impact studies of the Erasmus+ Program (2021-2027) in the field of Education and Training.
+At the institutional level, SEPIE collaborates with regional governments and universities, highlighting its direct link with the International Relations Offices (ORIs), with which the student networks maintain a continuous cooperation.